 All you need for this is a simple photo album that has the plastic that you can slide the pictures into.
 Put some pictures of you, your partner, your child and other caregivers and relatives.
 When you sit together, show her the album and let her keep it for herself.
 She will be mesmerised by all the colourful pictures and may even show excitement as she recognises the faces in the pictures.

 Your baby is going to be utterly fascinated by almost everything you show her since everything is new to her.
 Go around showing her what happens when you turn a light switch on and off, encourage your baby to ring the doorbell and you can even try allowing her to turn on the tap (as long as it is the cold one).
 This will help her learn how certain actions have certain results.

 When to Consult a Doctor

-If your baby has not yet started to smile, babble makes eye contact, sit unassisted and does not respond to sounds; you should pay your doctor a visit.
+If your baby has not yet started to smile, to babble, she doesn’t make eye contact or sit unassisted or does not respond to sounds; you should pay your doctor a visit.

 Not every child will grow at the same pace.
-They each have a way of reaching the milestones at a time when they are most comfortable.
+They have a way of reaching the milestones at a time when they are most comfortable.
 When it comes to premature babies, they are a bit more likely to take longer to reach their milestones, but there is no reason why they should not eventually.
-Raising babies takes a lot of time, effort and patience but with the love and guidance from parents, children are all capable of growing into well-rounded people.
+Raising babies takes a lot of time, effort and patience, but with the love and guidance from parents, all children are capable of growing into well-rounded people.

 Previous Week: 24 Weeks Old Baby